Orlando Child Molestation Defense Lawyers

 Contact our Highly Experienced Child Molestation Defense Lawyers

 Help is Here!!
-If you or someone you know has been accused with any type of child molestation in Orlando, or any other city in Florida contact NeJame Law immediately.
+If you or someone you know has been accused with any type of child molestation in Orlando, Winter Park, Windermere, Kissimmee or any other city in Florida contact NeJame Law immediately.
 The penalties are extremely high and this is not something that should be left to chance.
 You need an experienced Orlando criminal defense attorney on your case.
 We are available 7 days a week.
-Call us at (407) 245-1232 or fill out our online form.
+Call us at (407) 500-0000 or fill out the online form provided on this page.
 You can also e-mail us at Defense@NeJameLaw.com.
 One of our experienced Florida child molestation attorneys will contact you back shortly.
 We value your privacy and will keep any information strictly confidential.

 We treat our customers with care, respect and confidentiality.
 We will do anything we can do to get the best result on their behalf.